 Bradfield Woods National Nature Reserve

-Bradfield Woods is a working wood that is unique as it has been under continuous traditional coppice management since 1252.
+One of Britain's finest ancient woodlands, Bradfield Woods is a unique wood that has been under continuous, traditional coppice management since 1252.

 Location